Understanding Implicit Bias and Policing Conference

 - What does empirical evidence on implicit bias mean for policing?

 - How can implicit bias research impact policing policies and policing outcomes?

-This interdisciplinary symposium will assemble a diverse group of scholars including criminologists, psychologists and legal scholars to examine issues related to implicit bias and policing
+This interdisciplinary symposium assembled a diverse group of scholars including criminologists, psychologists and legal scholars to examine issues related to implicit bias and policing

 |Dr Evelyn Carter, Office of Equity, Diversity and Inclusion, UCLA||